bensonbanda/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-13-print_float will number with two decimal places 100-decimal_to_hexadecimal will convert decimal to hex value 101-rot13 script will replace each alphabetic letter with the next 13 th letter
+13-print_float will number with two decimal places 100-decimal_to_hexadecimal will convert decimal to hex value 101-rot13 script will replace each alphabetic letter with the next 13 th letter 102-odd script that prints every other line from the input, starting with the first line.